AkshayaPujitha/SwipeSmart/CONTRIBUTION.md

 ## Acknowledgments

-We appreciate your interest in contributing to [SwipeSmart].
+We appreciate your interest in contributing to SwipeSmart.
 Your efforts and contributions help improve the project for everyone.
 Thank you!